eliasdevsilva-commits/desafio-ruby-on-rails/README.md

 # How to setup and run the application.
 Just run the command:
 docker-compose up --build in the ./ByCodersChallenge folder where docker-compose.yml is located.
+Optionally, run **RunCompose.sh** on Linux, giving the necessary permission with **chmod +x RunCompose.sh** if needed, Or **RunCompose.bat** on Windows.

-The containers for MySQL, API, and web application will be started.
+ The containers for MySQL, API, and web application will be started, and database tables will be created.

 Access the application at: http://localhost:3000/